aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/isaveoptions/_index.md

 --------------------

-When the option value is true, the Hyperlinks with JavaScript calls will be ignored.
+When this property is set to true, hyperlinks with JavaScript calls will be ignored while saving.

-When the option value is false, the all Hyperlinks will be saved.
+When this property is set to false, all hyperlinks will be saved.

 **Returns:**
 boolean